mohammadaliawan/RB130/Assessment_Prep/study_guide/testing/study_guide_testing.md

 ## Minitest

-Minitest is a testing library for the Ruby programming language.
-It is a bundled gem that comes installed with Ruby.
+Minitest is the default testing library for the Ruby programming language.
+It is a bundled gem that comes as part of Ruby Installation.

 ## Test Suite

-A test suite is the complete collection of tests that are written for a project's codebase.
+A test suite is the complete collection of tests that are written for a program or project's codebase.
+It consists of several verifications checks that test the codebase under different contexts or conditions.

 ## Test

-A test is an individual confirmation condition in a test suite.
-A test suite consists of several tests.
+A test is an individual context or condition within a larger collection of tests .
+For example, we may have a test that checks if a program responds as expexted if a bad input is provided.

 ## Assertions

-An assertion is the actual confirmation step that is run to check that the data returned by a program is as expected.
-A test consists of one or more assertions.
+An assertion is an individual step within a test that confirms if a particular part of the codebase works as expected.
+There is an expected result (the data that should be returned) and there is an actual result of running the code.
+Both are compared in an assertion to check if they match.
+If they do, the assertion passes and if not the assertion fails.
+A test may contain several assertions to check all the different return values in a particular context.

 ## What is unit testing?